Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 Ingredients in a food processor ready to blend into hummus.

 • Blend while slowly adding in the extra virgin olive oil.
-Continue to blend until smooth, or desired consistency.*
+Continue to blend until smooth and desired consistency.

 Fully blended hummus in a food processor with a serving plate, parsley, and extra olive oil on the side.

-• Pour hummus into a bowl.
-Top with chopped fresh parsley and additional black pepper.
+• Pour hummus into a bowl or on a shallow dish, top with chopped fresh parsley and additional black pepper.
+Serve cold or at room temperature.

 VIDEO